mrodal/vue-inheritance-loader/README.md

-# vue-template-inheritance-loader
+# vue-inheritance-loader

-It's a long name, but pretty self explanatory.
-It's a webpack loader to be used along `vue-loader` for **Single File Components** that provides template extension.
+Webpack loader to be used along with `vue-loader` for **Single File Components** that provides template extension.

 In Vue its possible to extend the component's controller using the [extends](https://vuejs.org/v2/api/#extends) option, which merges the data, methods, computed properties, etc. Its also possible to extend a component's template with the use of [slots](https://vuejs.org/v2/guide/components-slots.html).
 But in some cases where there's the need for tightly coupled components, where we want them to be a single entity but we want to reuse both template and controller logic, `extends` and `slot` aren't enough and can lead to cumbersome code.